Dexva/mafia-mania/README.md

 # mafia-mania
-A digital spinoff of the award-winning board game "Machi Koro", but with a Mafia-esque twist.
+A spinoff of the award-winning board game "Machi Koro", but with a Mafia-esque twist.

-## How to Play
+## How to Access

-This game is hosted on GitHub Pages.
+This game's landing page is hosted on GitHub Pages.
 You may access it via the following link:

 https://dexva.github.io/mafia-mania/

-## For Developers
+## For Website Developers

 > ### Contribution Guidelines
 1. Clone this repository to your local machine.